blackberry/WebWorks-Community-APIs/BB10-Cordova/AccountEmailID/README.md

 **Known Issues**
 Cordova 3.4 now keeps it config.xml in a different location than the previous version(3.3).
-WebWorks 2.0 Beta still keeps it's config.xml like version 3.3 of Cordova in the /www folder.
-The sample project DeviceEmails-AppDemo has it's config.xml in the /www folder so it will work with WebWorks 2.0 Beta.
-The plugin will work with Cordova 3+ or WebWorks 2.0+ but to package the sample project the config.xml will need to be moved for it to work with Cordova 3.4.
+WebWorks 2.0 Gold now keeps it's config.xml like version 3.4 of Cordova in the /www folder.
+The sample project AccountEmailID-AppDemo has it's config.xml outside the /www folder so it will work with WebWorks 2.0.
+The plugin will work with Cordova 3+ or WebWorks 2.0+ but to package the sample project the config.xml will need to be moved into the AccountEmailID-AppDemo folder for it to work with Cordova 3.3 and below.
 This does not effect the plugin, and is only in reference to the sample project.